Thomas Rosenbaum

-Thomas Felix Rosenbaum (born February 20, 1955) is an American condensed matter physicist, professor of physics, and the current president of the California Institute of Technology (Caltech).
-Previously, Rosenbaum served as a faculty member and Provost of the University of Chicago.
+Thomas Felix Rosenbaum (born February 20, 1955) is an American condensed matter physicist and professor of physics at the California Institute of Technology (Caltech).
+Rosenbaum previously served as president of Caltech from 2014 to 2026.
+Prior to his time at Caltech, Rosenbaum served as a faculty member and Provost of the University of Chicago.
 He has also served as the vice president for research at Argonne National Laboratory.

 As president of Caltech, Rosenbaum has advanced the institution's commitment to scientific research and education through the initiation of numerous innovative programs and institutes.
 His contributions range from boosting diversity in STEM through fellowships and research funding opportunities, to establishing a number of initiatives through the largest campaigns in Caltech's history.
-Rosenbaum will step down as president at the end of the 2025–2026 academic year.

 Early life and education

 Rosenbaum grew up in Queens, New York City, where he spent much of his time playing basketball and frequenting theater and jazz productions.
 He is of German-Jewish descent, with both sets of his grandparents having left Germany after World War II.
 During the height of the Cold War, Rosenbaum was inspired by the Apollo program and the Moon landings to pursue physics as a means to solve the world's problems.
 He attended Forest Hills High School in Queens, and was a finalist in the 1973 Westinghouse Science Talent Search.
 He received his bachelor's degree in physics with honors from Harvard University in 1977.
-He then went on to work with Professor Gordon A. Thomas at Princeton University, where he earned his Ph.D. in 1982.
+He then went on to work with Gordon A. Thomas at Princeton University, where he earned his Ph.D. in 1982.

 Career

 Rosenbaum conducted research at Bell Laboratories, Murray Hill, New Jersey, and at IBM Thomas J. Watson Research Center, Yorktown Heights, New York, before he joined the University of Chicago faculty in 1983.
 From January 2007, Rosenbaum served as the provost of the University of Chicago.
-In addition to his responsibilities for academic and research programs across the University, Rosenbaum served and continues to serve on the board of governors for Argonne National Laboratory.
+In addition to his responsibilities for academic and research programs across the university, Rosenbaum served and continues to serve on the board of governors for Argonne National Laboratory.
 He directed the university's Materials Research Laboratory from 1991 to 1994, the university's James Franck Institute, an interdisciplinary research unit, from 1995 to 2001, and served as vice president for research and for Argonne National Laboratory from 2002 to 2006.
 He is a member of the board of directors of the Bulletin of the Atomic Scientists and the Santa Fe Institute Science Board, a trustee of the National Opinion Research Center (NORC), and a trustee of the University of Chicago Medical Center.
-Rosenbaum was announced as the eighth president of The California Institute of Technology on the morning of October 24, 2013 and took office at Caltech on or about July 1, 2014.
+Rosenbaum was announced as the eighth president of The California Institute of Technology on October 24, 2013 and took office at Caltech on or about July 1, 2014.
 Rosenbaum was formally inaugurated into the office on October 24, 2014.